 You will be given a list (APPENDIX E, page 110) of all the households in your assignment.
-These households were randomly selected from the Household Register, which was last updated between February and March 2016.
+These households were randomly selected from the Household Register, which was last updated in March 2017.
 The listing includes the following basic information that will assist you in finding the selected households: